elilleshi/AutoPhish/README.md

 The files containing the function implementations themselves are `fn_parse_populate.py` and `fn_query_relate.py`, and their relative paths are provided below.
 Pre-processing and Post-processing scripts for both functions are also provided.
-I have gone ahead and packaged the functions and the `tar.gz` files can be found here as well:
+I have packaged the functions and the `tar.gz` files can be found here as well:

 PARSE AND POPULATE:
 -  function code: